fastred/Optimizing-Swift-Build-Times/README.md

 1. as a source that gets compiled each time you perform a clean build of your project (examples: [CocoaPods](https://cocoapods.org), git submodules, copy-pasted code, internal libraries in subprojects that the app target depends on)
 2. as a prebuilt framework/library (examples: [Carthage](https://github.com/Carthage/Carthage), static library distributed by a vendor that doesn’t want to provide the source code)

 CocoaPods being the most popular [dependency manager](https://twitter.com/arekholko/status/923989580948402177) for iOS by design leads to longer compile times, as the source code of 3rd-party libraries in most cases gets compiled each time you perform a clean build.
-In general you shouldn’t have to do that often but in reality you do (e.g. because of switching branches, Xcode bugs, etc.).
+In general you shouldn’t have to do that often but in reality, you do (e.g. because of switching branches, Xcode bugs, etc.).

 Carthage, even though it’s harder to use, is a better choice if you care about build times.
 You build external dependencies only when you change something in the dependency list (add a new framework, update a framework to a newer version, etc.).
 That may take 5 or 15 minutes to complete but you do it a lot less often than building code embedded with CocoaPods.